amperity/amperity-docs/amperity_datagrid/source/semantics.rst

 .. semantics-profile-type-phone-digits-start

-Amperity uses the last 10-digits of phone numbers for identity resolution.
+Amperity uses the last 10 digits of phone numbers for identity resolution.

 Use the `input validation report <https://docs.amperity.com/datagrid/validate_inputs.html>`__ to find data sources that contain records with phone numbers that exceed 10 digits.